sodabarauf/infinite-scroll-react-query/README.md

 yarn install

-Set up environment variables (if your API requires them):

-NEXT_PUBLIC_API_URL=https://api.example.com

-Run the development server:

-npm run dev
-# or
-yarn dev

 Open http://localhost:3000
- to see it in action.
+ to see the app.

 📈 Usage

 Scroll down to load more pages automatically

-Error messages will display if API fetch fails
+Error messages display if API fetch fails

-If there are no pages, a friendly message will appear
+Friendly message appears if no pages are found